mmkon095/MissionWired-DataEngineer-Exercise/README.md

 How to run the jupyter notebook

-Open 'missionwired.ipynb' and run cells in saved order
+Open 'MissionWired.ipynb' and run cells in saved order